everydaylife/trash/readme.md

 trash() is an R package that generates trash talk for college basketball teams.
 Enter the name of the team you want to trash and you'll get a zinger back.

-The actual trash talk was taken from threads on www.reddit.com/r/collegebasketball trash talk threads.
+The actual trash talk was taken from www.reddit.com/r/collegebasketball trash talk threads.

 The function accepts a single argument: a string which is your sport's rival's name.